Updated February 22nd, 2019

 It may seem like an unjust situation when you legally still own your house but have to pay a fine in order not to sell it.
 It is always a good idea to consider these things before you sign the contracts.
 As soon as you sign your name, you agree to the terms, and there may be very little you can do to get out of it.

 Want a real estate agent who knows contracts like the back of their hands?
 You need a top local agent from Clever.
-At Clever, we work with the best real estate agents in your area to provide you with the level of service you need, and a price you can fall in love with.
+At Clever, we work with the best real estate agents in your area to provide you with the level of service you need for just a flat fee of $3,000 or 1% of the listing price over $350,000.
 Call us today at 1-833-2-CLEVER or fill out our online form to get started.